Python-SIP/sip/docs/directives.rst

 <https://www.python.org/dev/peps/pep-0384/>`__.
 It also ensures that the C
 preprocessor symbol ``Py_LIMITED_API`` is defined before the :file:`Python.h` header file is included.
 Python extensions built in this way are independent of the version of Python being used.
+The version of the limited API to use (ie. the value assigned to the ``Py_LIMITED_API`` macro) is determined by the minimum version of Python supported by the project, ie. the value of the ``requires-python`` field of the metadata specified in the ``pyproject.toml`` file.
+If this isn't specified then the oldest supported version of Python is used.

 The optional :directive:`%AutoPyName` sub-directive is used to specify a rule for automatically providing Python names.